TykTechnologies/tyk-charts/tyk-oss/README.md

 If you want to use your own key/cert pair, you must follow the following steps:
 1. Create a tls secret using your cert and key pair.
-2. Set `gateway.tls.enabled`  to true.
+2. Set `.Values.tyk-gateway.tls.enabled`  to true.
-3. Set `gateway.tls.useDefaultTykCertificate` to false.
+3. Set `.Values.tyk-gateway.tls.useDefaultTykCertificate` to false.
-4. Set `gateway.tls.secretName` to the name of the newly created secret.
+4. Set `.Values.tyk-gateway.tls.secretName` to the name of the newly created secret.

 <!-- END import from gateway doc -->